-Client Lifecycle KYC Management is an end-to-end process that enables an organisation to digitally transform how they manage their Know Your Customer operation – from initial onboarding, identity verification and enhanced due diligence, through to ongoing monitoring and remediation.
+Client lifecycle KYC management is an end-to-end process that enables an organisation to digitally transform how they manage their Know Your Customer operation – from initial onboarding, identity verification and enhanced due diligence through to ongoing monitoring and remediation.

 Ensuring you have appropriate processes and software in place is crucial.
-Simple, but powerful and effective, solutions and processes, will ensure that your compliance teams are able to better manage both current and future situations.
-These processes should provide the various regulators with the information and audit trails that are required, as well as providing a friction-free experience for your customers to build a long term relationship.
+Simple but powerful and effective solutions and business processes will ensure that your compliance teams are better able to manage both current and future situations.
+These processes should provide the various regulators with the information and audit trails that are required, as well as provide a friction-free experience for your customers to build a long-term relationship.

-- Liveness detection (is the person really there)
+- Liveness detection (is the person really there?)

-- Biometric Facial Matching (does the person present match the ID document)
+- Biometric Facial Matching (does the person present match the ID document?)

 - Address verification